The Best Ways to Book Qatar Qsuites with Points & Miles

 1. Use American Airlines AAdvantage Miles

-You’ll need 70,000 AAdvantage miles to book a one-way flight from the U.S. to Qatar’s hub in Doha (DOH), or vice versa.
+But for now, it’s a great option: You’ll need 70,000 AAdvantage miles to book a one-way flight from the U.S. to Qatar’s hub in Doha (DOH), or vice versa.
 You can also continue onward elsewhere in the Middle East – to Muscat (MCT) in Oman, Dubai (DXB), or Amman (AMM) in Jordan- and still pay just 70,000 miles.
 Best of all, you can easily search and book Qatar Qsuites on the American Airlines website.

 Want to get to the Maldives or Seychelles?
 Or even as far as India or Sri Lanka?
 It's still just 70,000 AAdvantage miles, with a connection in Doha on your way.

 Or you could head from the U.S. down to South Africa (or anywhere else on the continent) and pay just 75,000 AAdvantage miles each way.
-It’s a massive sweet spot on the American Airlines award chart, and one of the best deals in points and miles.
+It’s a massive sweet spot on the American Airlines award chart and one of the best deals in points and miles.

 For the time being, American Airlines has one award chart for all redemptions on its partner airlines.
 Select your departure region to determine the number of points required.
 As you can see from the chart below, flying Qatar Qsuites from the U.S. to the Middle East or the Maldives (defined as part of “Indian Subcontinent”) would also cost just 70,000 AAdvantage miles.